 Technology that only a few years ago would have seemed like a dream is now coming to a car near you.
 The latest can predict if your car is going to break down.
 It’s estimated it could save British drivers 38,000 hours waiting for roadside rescue with their conked-out car.

 Green Flag Alert Me plugs into the car’s On-Board Diagnostics (OBD) port.
 From there, the matchbox-sized device monitors the car’s battery and electronic brain.
 This enables it to record changes such as the battery failing to hold its charge before the driver would ordinarily notice them.
 If it does see changes, Alert Me reports it to Green Flag over the mobile phone network.
-Green Flag then notifies the driver via a smartphone app or text message.
+Green Flag then notifies the driver via a smartphone app.

 Currently, Alert Me focuses exclusively on battery health – the UK’s number one breakdown cause.
 But the areas it reports on is set to grow so that it can record up to 16 fault codes from the car’s computer.
 This will enable the driver to give their garage a relatively accurate diagnosis of an impending fault even though it may not be obvious in everyday driving.